vstinner/vstinner.github.io/content/buildbots_2017q2.rst

     and the FreeBSD 10 one may need a nudge to get back online (the FreeBSD Current one looks like it came back automatically).

-The reason is unexpected :-) `Kubilay Kocak answered
+The reason is unexpected :-) `Kubilay Kocak, owner of the buildbot, answered
 <https://mail.python.org/pipermail/python-buildbots/2017-June/000122.html>`_:

     Vacuum cleaner tripped RCD pulling too much current from the same circuit